Mature Funding Ecosystem Lets Estonia Lead in Social Innovation

 Estonia is a little known Baltic State making big moves in digitalization and social innovation.
 According to the Estonian Startup Database, there are 1,110 startups operating in Estonia and 66 new startups have been created in 2020.
 It’s also the only nation on Earth where 99% of all public services are available online.
 The country itself is a key Use Case for any nation or company looking to embrace social innovation.
 Estonia’s success in this arena is attributed to its dedicated state-sponsored funds, people-centric focus, and mature finding environment.
 As a result, the country has been able to achieve a digital society (dubbed e-Estonia), has produced some of the world’s leading, cross-sector startups and digital solutions for its citizens, and continues to top the global ranks as a leading nation in social impact.

 Estonia has dedicated fund entities that work to elevate its citizenry.
-For example, the Estonian Development Fund is a state-run Untitled2public institution that invests into young and growth-oriented technology companies together with the private sector.
+For example, the Estonian Development Fund is a state-run public institution that invests into young and growth-oriented technology companies together with the private sector.
 The fund is aimed to invest into knowledge-intensive and high-technology Estonian companies that are in the launching stage, offering management-related support to the relevant operators (EU Commission).
 Moreover, the EUR 100M Baltic Innovation Fund (BIF) launched in the recent past exclusively focused on the Baltic States like Estonia to develop SMEs and boost growth.
 In addition to state-run funds, there are also a host of VCs and PE firms in Estonia that focus on social innovation verticals.

 On the topic of VC, the revenue of Estonian startups totaled €562 million in the third quarter of 2020.
 According to Change Ventures, “Estonian startup round sizes and valuations continue to be larger than their compatriots in Latvia and Lithuania, reflecting a more mature funding ecosystem.
 The top quartile valuations for Estonian seed rounds actually exceed median US startup valuations, reflecting the massive growth in angel and super-angel investors in Estonia.”
 Crunchbase has further reported that Estonia is showing higher growth than usual, and that “Many point to Estonia’s early success with Skype as the catalyst for the country’s bubbling and uniquely successful startup culture, which has borne five unicorns.
 Pipedrive was the latest to join the ranks in November 2020.”